Store VM Log in DB

 Actually all VM logs are stored on the virtualization hosts.
 Especially for larger deployments I think it is a good idea to store the VM logs in DB so that you can see the complete history.
 Now I can only see the last logs when having done a live-migration for example.

-#1 Updated by Ruben S. Montero over 2 years ago
+#1 Updated by Ruben S. Montero almost 3 years ago

 - Tracker changed from Feature to Request